cnrrobertson/jupyterm.nvim/README.md

 - [ ] Add ability to fold input or output cells in display
 - [ ] Fix refresh to allow for text changes in output buffer in normal mode (current only sets edited for insert mode)
 - [ ] Show display results inline if desired
+- [ ] Find a way to disable/change highlighting in output cells